c0de111/inki/README.md

 - **For room signage application: Room Customization** Layouts and display content can be adjusted for room types (office, conference, seminar).

 ---

+## Project Overview

+This repository provides all design files, documentation, and code for the open hardware and firmware project *eSign*:

+1. **3D-Printed Enclosure**
+   Files and documentation for the modular eSign enclosure.

+2. **Electronics**
+   Custom PCB design with RTC, Pico W, and power management for ultra-low energy consumption.

+3. **Firmware**
+   C-based firmware for RTC wakeup, Wi-Fi sync, ePaper display handling, and modular room configuration.
+---

 ## 📁 Repository Structure